scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 This study took advantage of GPU (graphics processing unit) support as implemented in Desmond, as well as the job scheduler API described above.

 For soft materials (polymers, organic small molecules and substrates composed of soft molecules), convex hull and related mathematical methods are important for finding possible accessible solvent voids (during submerging or sorption) and adsorbate sites (during molecular deposition).
-These methods are conveniently implemented in SciPy [Scipy]_.
+These methods are conveniently implemented in the open source SciPy package [Scipy]_.
-We implemented molecular deposition and evaporation workflows using the Desmond MD engine as the backend.
+We implemented molecular deposition and evaporation workflows by using the Desmond MD engine as the backend.
 This workflow enables simulation of the deposition and evaporation of the small molecules on a substrate.
 As an example, organic light-emitting diodes (OLEDs) are fabricated using a stepwise process, where layers are deposited on top of previous layers.
 Both vacuum and solution deposition processes have been used to prepare these films, primarily as "amorphous" thin film active layers lacking long-range order.